shungite/retmco/php/wp-content/plugins/youtube-channel/readme.txt

 = Where to find Playlist ID? =

-Playlist ID can be manualy extracted from YouTube playlist URL.
-Part of strings after `&list=` that begins with uppercase letters **PL** represent Playlist ID (not full URL).
+Playlist ID can be manually extracted from YouTube playlist URL.
+Just look for string after `&list=` parameter in URL which can contain lowercase and uppercase letters, dash and underscore characters.
+Regular playlists starts with uppercase letters **PL** (like *PLEC850BE962234400*), but Playlist ID for YouTube mixes start with uppercase **RD** (like *RDCfMMlT8Lyns*).

+= Video titles missing after plugin update =

+If you inserted videos by shortcode previous v3.0.8 then you probably have set parameter `showtitle=1`.

+Since version v3.0.8 of plugin this parameter has been changed to accept values `none`, `above` and `below`, depending do you wish to hide video title, or to display them above/below video thumbnail.

+So, you can:
+1. Remove `showtitle` parameter from shortcode and set **Show title** global plugin option on **Content** tab, or
+1. Change parameter `showtitle` to `above` or `below`.

 = How to force embeding 320p video with better audio quality? =